-Also since a lot of spammer freelancers bid for the Jobs without even reading description, a few clients post a code in the middle or at the end of Job description which they ask you to submit along with cover letter.
+Also since a lot of spammer freelancers bid for the jobs without even reading description, a few clients post a code in the middle or at the end of the job description which they ask you to submit along with cover letter.
 This is done to filter out unwanted applications.
-So unless you read Job description carefully, you too may be filtered out.
+So unless you read the job description carefully, you too may be filtered out.

 6. Check Your Client’s Credibility

-Like with freelancers, there are spammers among Clients too.
-You may not want to bid for a Job which the client may never award to anyone.
-Upwork allows you to check the credibility of a client by displaying the total amount spent by the client, his average rate/hour and his feedback rating.
+Like freelancers, there are spammers among clients too.
+You will not want to bid for a job which the client may never award to anyone.
+Upwork allows you to check the credibility of a client by displaying the total amount spent by the client, average rate/hour that he paid and his feedback rating.

 7. Write An Awesome Cover Letter

-Your cover letter should be no less than Mind Blowing.
-This is the first thing that the client sees when you bid for a Job.
+Your cover letter should be no less than mind-blowing.
+A cover letter is the first thing that the client sees when you bid for a job.
 A badly written cover letter may simply be discarded and the client may not even have a look at your profile and portfolio to know more about you.

 Keep your covert letter short and to the point.
 A client who has dozens of cover letters to read, may not bother reading long ones until the end and so may skip some important points you mentioned at the end.

 If you have covered the above steps perfectly than there are every chances that your profile will be shortlisted.
 Most clients will set up a Skype interview for the shortlisted freelancers.
 This is a great opportunity for you to leave a positive impression.